munhoz2k/munhoz2k/README.md

 Hello, my name is Lucas, or you can call me Munhoz which is my surname.

-Passionate about web development, how software works and is made, and also passionate about music.
-In 2020 I was still wondering myself what I would do for living, it was at that time I learned how softwares were made.
-I decide to specialize in web development at the end of 2021 learning HTML, CSS, JavaScript and following the banck-end specialization path using Express, TypeScript and NodeJS.
-And today I'm working creating web pages with React and NextJS.
+Passionate about technology, web development, music, and investments.
+In 2020 I was still wondering myself what I would do for living, it was at that time I learned how softwares were made, and I decided to specialize in web development at the end of 2021 learning HTML, CSS, JavaScript and following the back-end specialization path using Express, TypeScript and NodeJS.
+Today, I work creating web pages with React and NextJS.

 ### Extra: